Glorious and decadent Polish cake with layers of meringue and mascarpone – Tort bezowy, this is one of the best cakes I have ever had!

-- 3 teaspoons rose water (more or less to taste)
+- 3 teaspoons rose water more or less to taste

 - 400 g/14 oz/ 1 ¾ cups heavy cream

-- 2-3 tablespoons fresh lemon juice (to taste)
+- 2-3 tablespoons fresh lemon juice to taste

-- 2-3 packet's Dr. Oetker cream stabilizer (see note 2)
+- 2-3 packet's Dr. Oetker cream stabilizer see note 2

 - more unsweetened cocoa powder to dust the top of the cake

-Preheat the oven to 180 degrees Celsius/ 360 degrees Fahrenheit.
-I use the convection oven for making meringue, because this allows me to bake both trays with meringue at the same time.
+- Preheat the convection oven to 180 degrees Celsius/ 350 degrees Fahrenheit.
+I use the convection oven for making meringue because this allows me to bake both trays with meringue at the same time.
 Line two baking trays with baking paper.

-Sprinkle the cornflour and unsweetened cocoa powder on top of the egg whites.
+- Sprinkle the cornflour and unsweetened cocoa powder on top of the egg whites.
 Add the vinegar as well.
 Continue beating for another minute.

 - When making the filling with smetana I would use 2 packets.
-Crème fraiche is sometimes less stiff than smetana, so I would use 2 ½ or 3 packets Dr. Oetker cream stabilizer.
+Crème fraiche is sometimes less stiff than smetana, so I would use 2 ½ or 3 packets of Dr. Oetker's cream stabilizer.